mixuala/adventures-in-AI/slides.md

 5. Behind the curtain (more detail)
 	* **learning lifecycle:** train/validate/test/deploy
 	* supervised vs. unsupervised learning
+	* life in n-dimensions
 	* loss equations determine what is learned
-	* optimization with gradient d
+	* optimization with gradient descent

 6. different models for different tasks
 	- feed forward